OAuth2.0 Flows and OAuth 2.1

 PKCE Flow

 The PKCE flow is very similar to the Authorization Code flow.
-The only difference is that, while initially requesting the Authorization code, the client generates two secret strings: a code_verifier and a code_challenge from the verifier.
+The only difference is that, while initially requesting the Authorization code, the client generates two secret strings: a code_verifier

-• Then, when the client requests for an access token it also sends the code_verifier.
+is used to get an authorization code from the server. - Then, when the client requests for an access token it also sends the

-• On successful verification the access token is returned.
+. - On successful verification the access token is returned.

 Also, you can check out the official page for more resources on this topic.